mipayne/JustTheClass/about.md

 ## Classwork Grading and Makeup

-Each class meeting has a classwork grade out of 10 points, which combines: exercises before class (e.g. reading questions), a nanoquiz at the start of class, exercises during class (programming, clicker questions, other activities) Before-class work is graded based on whether you put effort into it, not whether your answers were correct.
+Each class meeting has a classwork grade out of 10 points, which combines: exercises before class (e.g. reading questions), a nanoquiz at the start of class, and in-class discussions.
+You will be asked to set three participation goals for this class and your self assessment towards your goals will factor into your final classwork grade.

+Before-class work is graded based on whether you put effort into it, not whether your answers were correct.
 These exercises help you check your understanding and practice for the in-class nanoquiz, so take them seriously.
 Merely reading something is not as effective for learning as first reading and then testing yourself on what you read.
 Before-class work is generally due at 10pm the day before the class.
 Work done after that deadline earns partial credit: nearly full credit for work late by an hour or two, but less and less the longer overdue.

 Nanoquizzes are graded like quizzes.
 The nanoquiz will be worth roughly from 1/3 to 2/3 of the classwork grade, but possibly less than 1/3.
 The exact amount will vary from class to class, depending on the number and kind of other activities.

 ### Class makeup
 We automatically drop the lowest 5 classwork grades.
 If you’re dissatisfied with any of your classwork grades, however, you can earn back some of its lost points by doing a makeup.
 A makeup involves answering a few new questions related to the topic of the class (which are chosen randomly from a pool), and writing your own original multiple-choice question for the topic.